walkingeyerobot/mojhosto/README.md

 Has anyone attempted this before?
 ---------------------------------
 Yes!
 It turns out there are some very clever people out there who like Momir.
-You can read [about](https://www.wizards.com/magic/magazine/Article.aspx?x=mtg/daily/feature/20) [a](http://rockpaperdynamite.wordpress.com/2006/09/11/mbrl-momir-basic-real-life/) [few](http://www.youtube.com/watch?v=Yucq8P7uGso) [different](http://community.wizards.com/go/thread/view/75842/18828378/Paper_Vig_on_your_Kitchen_Table) [attempts] (http://www.gatheringmagic.com/mattkranstuber-042012-momir-basic-cube/).
+You can read [about](https://www.wizards.com/magic/magazine/Article.aspx?x=mtg/daily/feature/20) [a](http://rockpaperdynamite.wordpress.com/2006/09/11/mbrl-momir-basic-real-life/) [few](http://www.youtube.com/watch?v=Yucq8P7uGso) [different](http://community.wizards.com/go/thread/view/75842/18828378/Paper_Vig_on_your_Kitchen_Table) [attempts](http://www.gatheringmagic.com/mattkranstuber-042012-momir-basic-cube/).

 While awesome, none of these are really the full Momir experience.
+Using a fast mobile printer that works with mobile devices we're carrying around anyway has produced a better experience.

 How does this differ from Momir on MTGO?
 ----------------------------------------
 There are a few differences.

-For starters, we have access to all creatures ever printed, while Magic Online is limited to whatever cards are available online.
+For starters, we have more control over what creatures are available, while Magic Online is limited to whatever cards are available online.
 So you can't get a [Forest Bear](http://magiccards.info/p3k/en/135.html) on MTGO!

 Second, we've heard (but not confirmed) that Momir on MTGO selects creatures per printing, not per card name like this project.
 For example, at CMC=0, you're slightly more likely to get Ornithopter because it's been reprinted many times.